 TO HAVE AND HAVE NOT (1945) B/W 100 m dir: Howard Hawks

-w/Humphrey Bogart, Lauren Bacall, Walter Brennan, Dolores Moran, Hoagy Charmichael, Walter Molnar, Sheldon Leonard, Marcel Dalio, Walter Sande, Dan Seymour.
+w/Humphrey Bogart, Lauren Bacall, Walter Brennan, Dolores Moran, Hoagy Carmichael, Sheldon Leonard, Walter Szurovy, Marcel Dalio, Walter Sande, Dan Seymour, Aldo Nadi, Walter Molnar

 From The Movie Guide: "The dialogue is sharp, the direction first-rate, and the acting superb, but TO HAVE AND HAVE NOT is undoubtedly best remembered for the on- and off-screen romance between Bogart and Bacall.
 Warner Bros. wanted another CASABLANCA, and in many ways Bogart's character here resembles his classic portrait of Rick Blaine.

 "It is WWII and France has just fallen to the Nazi occupation.
 Bogart, living on the island of Martinique, is the owner of a cabin cruiser, the Queen Conch, on which he takes wealthy customers on fishing trips.
 Working with him is Brennan, a not-too-bright alcoholic with an amiable demeanor.
 Bogart is approached by Dalio, a member of the French resistance, who asks Bogart to help smuggle one of the underground movement's top leaders (Molnar) into Martinique.
 Bogart, who cares little for politics, turns him down.
 Bacall appears, asking Bogart for help in getting off the island.
 Now Bogart agrees to make the dangerous run for Dalio.